"Of all the arts, the most important for us is the cinema"

 “The ability to understand and share the feelings of another.”

 The mechanics behind empathy have long baffled neuroscientists.
-To begin with, it was assumed that the emotion was as a result of a logical, mental interpretation in order to predict other people’s actions.
+To begin with, it was assumed that the emotion was as a result of a logical, mental process that allowed us to predict other people’s actions.
 Then, in the early 1990s, Italian researchers studying the brains of macaque monkeys made a breakthrough.
-They discovered that the same area of the brain lights up in monkeys that are just watching their fellow monkeys reaching for food as in those who are doing the reaching.
+They discovered that the same area of the brain lights up in monkeys that are just watching their fellow monkeys reaching for food, as in those who are actually doing the reaching.

-This led to the discovery in the brain of what are called ‘mirror cells’.
+This led to the discovery of the brain's ‘mirror neurons’.
 This profoundly changed our understanding of neurochemistry.
 These cells allow us to understand other people’s actions, not by thinking through what they are doing but by directly feeling the emotion that they are feeling.
-When you see someone frown, for example, your frowning mirror neurones fire up too, creating the sensation in your own mind that you associate with frowning.
+When you see someone frown, for example, your frowning mirror neurons fire up too, creating the sensation in your own mind that you associate with frowning.
 You don’t have to experience what the other person is experiencing to make them frown; you feel the emotion directly and effortlessly.
 That’s also why many of Red Bull’s extreme sport videos leave us feeling so exhilarated.

 Professor Talma Hendler, a neuroscientist at Tel Aviv University in Israel, studied brain scans in order to understand the chemical basis for empathy.
 She found there are two types of empathy at work, which are illustrated by where they occur in the brain.
 The first and more advanced type is what she calls ‘mental empathy’.
 This requires the viewers to think outside themselves — to mentally put themselves in the other person’s shoes — and think about what they may be experiencing.
 The second is called ‘embodied empathy’.
 This is a more intuitive and primal empathy, which you might experience when watching someone get hurt.